TanStack/router/docs/framework/react/api/router/FileRouteClass.md

 #### .createRoute returns

-- A `Route` instance that can be used to create a route tree.
+- A [`Route`](./api/router/RouteClass) instance that can be used to configure the route for the eventual route-tree.

 > ⚠️ Note: For `tsr generate` and `tsr watch` to work properly, the file route instance must be exported from the file using the `Route` identifier.